ksamonte50/SCUBarkada-KAA-Website/README.md

     Give little a y position of (parent's y + 2 y_increments) begin_x = recursive_basic_operation(child) + 1 x_increments
     If a little in unvisited_littles was visited, remove them from unvisited_littles and add them to visited_littles.
-    Make ghost bigs if little has any
+    Make ghost bigs if little has any and offset person its child nodes to center it under the ghost parents

   For each little in visited_littles:
     Make HTML node for ghost little